systemd/systemd/docs/CGROUP_DELEGATION.md

    hierarchy (in unified and hybrid mode) as well as on systemd's own private hierarchy (in legacy and hybrid mode).
 It won't pass ownership of the legacy controller hierarchies.
-Delegation to less privileges processes is not safe in cgroupsv1 (as a limitation of the kernel), hence systemd won't facilitate access to it.
+Delegation to less privileges processes is not safe in cgroup v1 (as a limitation of the kernel), hence systemd won't facilitate access to it.

 3. Any BPF IP filter programs systemd installs will be installed with